SAKryukov/generic-state-machine/docs/Example.Door.md

 [Source code](https://github.com/SAKryukov/generic-state-machine/tree/main/code/Tests/TestDoor)

-Basic state machine example with 6 states forming a linear transition graph.
+Basic transition system example with 6 states forming a linear transition graph.
 Demonstrates valid transitions and attempts to perform an invalid transition.

 The state machine can be represented as